-Select the code for whether the pregnancy ended in a child being born alive, born dead, or whether it ended in miscarriage or abortion.
-Notice that the skips differ for each category and therefore it is critical to code the respondent's answer correctly for each pregnancy:
+The wording of this question will depend on whether the pregnancy resulted in a single outcome or multiple outcomes.
+If the pregnancy resulted in a single outcome, ask "Was the baby born alive, born dead or did you have a miscarriage or abortion?"
+Select the appropriate response code.
+Notice that the skips differ for each category and therefore it is critical to code the respondent's answer correctly:

-- BORN ALIVE skips to Q. 218.

-- BORN DEAD proceeds to next question.
+- BORN ALIVE skips to Q. 218. - BORN DEAD proceeds to next question.

-- MISCARRIAGE and ABORTION skip to Q. 220
+• MISCARRIAGE and ABORTION skip to Q. 220